jd84/fissh/README.md

 Or download a file from a server `fissh -t vm-01:/path/to/file.txt .`

 The Parameter `-t` tells `fissh` that you would transfer a file.
 In the feature maybe this parameter will be removed, so `fissh` can auto detect between ssh and scp connections, but for now the `-t` is required.

+To edit you config you can call `fissh -e` and your favorite editor will start.
+The parameter `-e` consumes the value configured under `editor`.